Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Narrowband LABs (Yang+09)
 -----------

-To test how our pipeline performs when classifying LABs that were selected via narrowband imaging, we identify the four LABs identified by `Yang et al 2009 <https://iopscience.iop.org/article/10.1088/0004-637X/693/2/1579>`_ in the Bootes field.
-These are identified in our master catalog and the images extracted using the following code.
+To evaluate how our pipeline performs when classifying LABs originally selected via narrowband imaging, we identify the four LABs reported by `Yang et al 2009 <https://iopscience.iop.org/article/10.1088/0004-637X/693/2/1579>`_ in the Boötes field.
+These objects are located in our master catalog, and their images can be extracted using the following code.

 .. code-block:: python